 In this context, the expert meeting on "Access to finance for green investments in the EU Eastern Partnership countries", held on 5-6 June 2014 at the OECD Headquarters in Paris, focused on the following objectives:

 - Reviewing the experience with the design and implementation of environmentally related IFI- and donor-supported credit lines disbursed through local commercial banks in the EaP countries;

 - Identifying key lessons from this analysis that can help governments in the region improve the policy and regulatory environment that promotes green lending;

 - Identifying those credit lines and countries that can be selected for further in-depth analysis; and,

 - Discussing and agreeing on the methodology for an in-depth review of selected credit lines with a view to gaining further insights into the challenges and opportunities for using commercial banks to promote green investment.

-The meeting was attended by a large strand of stakeholders, including representatives of international financial institutions (IFIs), donor agencies, international organisations, local commercial banks, ministries of economy of the EaP countries, OECD/EU country experts and consultants working on financing green investments in the EaP region.
+The meeting was attended by a number of stakeholders, including representatives of IFIs, donor agencies, international organisations, local commercial banks, ministries of economy of the EaP countries, OECD/EU country experts and consultants working on financing green investments in the EaP region.